 Orchestration is defined as the sequencing of management operations.
 For example, a customer may send a request to the "network management and orchestration" box with their own requirements of an end-to-end service and other attributes related.
-The request is handled in the box and network programmability functions, if they exist, in the fronthaul/backhaul, core networks, software-defined clouds and mobile edge computing.
-This involves,

-- support for on demand composition of network functions and capabilities and - enforcement of required capability, capacity, security, elasticity, adaptability and flexibility where and when needed.
+The request is handled in the box to create a networked system with network programmability functions, if they exist, in fronthaul/backhaul, or transport networks.
+This involves support for on demand composition of network functions and capabilities and enforcement of required capability, capacity, security, elasticity, adaptability and flexibility where and when needed.